Necrno/nodejs-bot-guide/Chapter 2 - Trades and Confirmations/README.md

 steam.startConfirmationChecker(10000, identitySecret);
 ```

 This is the good stuff. `steamcommunity` has a built in confirmations checker, this line activates it.
 The first parameter (the `10000`) denotes how often the script will check confirmations, in this case, it's every 10000 ms (10 seconds).
-Our `identitySecret` variable is also given to it, which tells the module to act on the confirmations using our IdentitySecert - that is, it will accept any confirmation it sees.
+Our `identitySecret` variable is also given to it, which tells the module to act on the confirmations using our IdentitySecret - that is, it will accept any confirmation it sees.

 **Warning** Doing this will accept any confirmations on the given account while the script is logged on.
 Use at your own risk.